 Dardenne Prairie is a somewhat small city located in the state of Missouri.
 With a population of 13,348 people and three constituent neighborhoods, Dardenne Prairie is the 68th largest community in Missouri.
-Dardenne Prairie has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Dardenne Prairie was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Dardenne Prairie economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Dardenne Prairie, where the median household income is $132,192.00.

 Dardenne Prairie real estate is some of the most expensive in Missouri, although Dardenne Prairie house values don't compare to the most expensive real estate in the U.S.